Housing Construction Today and Tomorrow

 The firm recently claim to have “built” 10 basic houses in one 24 hour period.
 The future could well be in having mobile printers, capable of being set up at building sites, producing house components from a mixture of commercial wastes, such as glass, and fibreglass, bound together with concrete, allowing super-fast house construction.

-While this will inevitably lead to a reduction in manpower requirements, heavy plant and construction equipment – http://www.hanlon-case.co.uk/ – is still needs on site to prepare the ground, footings, foundations, drainage etc.
+While this will inevitably lead to a reduction in manpower requirements, heavy plant and construction equipment is still needed on site to prepare the ground, footings, foundations, drainage etc.